DarrenXu94/new-civic-lunch/src/content/reviews/Psychedeli.md

 Schnitty lunch deal $18

-Very nice chips

-No gravy with schnitty thou
+Decent sized schnitty, solid salad, very nice chips.
+No gravy with schnitty though which was a bit disappointing.
+Medium service speed, would only go if I had some time to spare.
+The sit inside environment was also not super pleasant, just passable.

 Rating: A-